 Burlington Junction - Hopkins is a very small town located in the state of Missouri.
-With a population of 2,099 people and just one neighborhood, Burlington Junction - Hopkins is the 261st largest community in Missouri.
-Burlington Junction - Hopkins has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 2,135 people and just one neighborhood, Burlington Junction - Hopkins is the 261st largest community in Missouri.
+Much of the housing stock in Burlington Junction - Hopkins was built prior to World War II, making it one of the older and more historic towns in the country.

-When you are in Burlington Junction - Hopkins, you'll notice that it is more blue-collar than most other communities in America.
-41.98% of Burlington Junction - Hopkins’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Burlington Junction - Hopkins is generally considered to be a blue-collar town.
+41.98% of the Burlington Junction - Hopkins workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Burlington Junction - Hopkins is a town of managers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Burlington Junction - Hopkins who work in management occupations (16.83%), office and administrative support (9.41%), and healthcare (6.83%).

 As is often the case in a small town, Burlington Junction - Hopkins doesn't have a public transportation system that people use for their commute.